yashwanthreddypothula/learning-git/README.md

-#3this is my local repo
+# this is my local repo